2019 Novak Djokovic tennis season: Early hard court season

-World Tennis Championship

-Novak Djokovic started the season by playing the World Tennis Championship, an exhibition tournament on the last week of 2018.
-He defeated Karen Khachanov and Kevin Anderson to win the tournament for a fourth time.

 Qatar Open

 Djokovic's first official tournament was the Qatar Open.
 He reached the semifinals by defeating Damir Džumhur, Márton Fucsovics and Nikoloz Basilashvili, but lost in three sets to eventual champion Roberto Bautista Agut.

 Australian Open

 Djokovic entered the Australian Open as the top seed.
 He defeated qualifier Mitchell Krueger, 2008 finalist Jo-Wilfried Tsonga, 25th seed Denis Shapovalov, 15th seed Daniil Medvedev, 8th seed Kei Nishikori, and 28th seed Lucas Pouille to reach the final, in which he beat 2nd seed Rafael Nadal in straight sets to win his 15th Major and a record 7th Australian Open.

-Indian Wells Masters
+Indian Wells Open

-Djokovic's next tournament was the Indian Wells Masters, where he received a first round bye along with 31 seeded players.
+Djokovic's next tournament was the Indian Wells Open, where he received a first round bye along with 31 seeded players.
 He won his first match since Australian Open title against Bjorn Fratangelo, but was defeated in two sets by Philipp Kohlschreiber in the third round.